 - The instance's availability type; resident or dynamic.

-Manage different versions of your app from the left-side menu under Compute > App Engine > Versions.Use the drop-down menu to select a specific module.
+In the Developers Console, you can manage different versions of your app.Use the drop-down menu to select a specific module.
 All of the module's deployed versions will appear in a table below, showing:

 - The version name